littensy/reflex/README.md

 ### 🖥️ Managing multiple producers

-Similar to Rodux, Reflex allows you to organize your state into multiple producers, and then combining them into a single producer to be used in your game.
+Reflex allows you to organize your state into multiple producers, and then combine them into a single root producer.

 The `combineProducers()` function takes a table of producers, and returns a new producer that combines the states and dispatchers.
 Any dispatchers called in the combined producer will be forwarded to every producer in the table.

 > **Warning**
 > Dispatchers called on individual producers will not be tracked by the combined producer!
-> To dispatch an action on a combined producer, you must call it through the combined producer.
+> To update the state, you should call it through the combined producer.

 ```ts
 const producerA = createProducer({ count: 0 } satisfies StateA, {